 There are also free trials available for most of these services so you can test them out and see if they’ll work with the shows you want to watch.

 Next, you’ll need a device to view the streaming content.
 And, luckily, there is a wide array of devices available.
 Below is a quick summary of some of your options.
+If you’re not sure which device to buy, CNET has put together this extremely useful chart that shows which devices can use which apps.

 - Roku: Streams Amazon Instant Video, Netflix, Hulu Plus, Crackle, and a bunch of 3rd party apps from its own “app store”.